kolanuts/wonderful-maple-67181/src/pages/portfolio/artist-in-residence.md

   - content: >
       At the end of the week, we presented our work to the festival directors and the press.
-We set up wireless headphones on top of the silo nearby, so that everybody could enjoy a fantastic view over the dike and the fields.
+We set up wireless headphones on top of the silo nearby, so that everybody could enjoy a fantastic view over the dike and the fields while listening to the sound piece.
 After all, this is the landscape that inspired everything this week,  from the food we ate to the discussions we had to the art we made.
-The experience was accompanied by a drink made from beetroot syrup, a very local food, which was also made by one of the artists.
+The experience was accompanied by a drink made from beetroot syrup (a very local food), which was also made by one of the artists.

       Here’s what the landscape sounded like to me: